syarifhasibuan/address-book/README.md

 ## Todos

 -   [x] Sidebar content
 -   [x] Fix table row scrolling overlap with sticky header
 -   [x] Search form
 -   [x] Profile icon on the right top
 -   [x] Favorite button
 -   [x] "Add contact" link to /new
 -   [x] Search the whole contact field instead of just name
 -   [x] Change cursor to click cursor when hovering over a row
 -   [x] Favorites will be shown first
 -   [x] Click contact show detail of the contact
-- [ ] Contact detail page
+-   [x] Contact detail page
+-   [x] Click on favorite button will toggle the favorite
 -   [ ] Edit contact form
-- [ ] Click on favorite button will toggle the favorite
 -   [ ] Fix the new contact page form to be more readable